-- 1 Shut down your computer and connect an external monitor to the computer. - 2 Turn on the computer and the monitor and adjust the monitor brightness and contrast controls.
+- Shut down your computer and connect an external monitor to the computer. - 2 Turn on the computer and the monitor, and adjust the monitor brightness and contrast controls.

 If the external monitor works, the computer display or video controller may be defective.
-See "Contacting Dell."
+Contact Dell.
+See "Contacting Dell" on page 109.